Negotiating Violence Against Women and Girls through community history-making in Rio de Janeiro

-Funded by the British Academy and Newton Fund, this new research is led by King’s College (Professor Cathy McIlwaine), with co-investigation led by Queen Mary University of London (Professor Paul Heritage) and Federal University of Rio de Janeiro (Prof. Miriam Krenzinger) and Redes da Mare (Eliana Sousa Silva).
-It opens a new string of research follow on a previous transnational study led by the same team from 2016-2018, called Healthy, Secure and Gender Just Cities: Transational Perspectives on Violence Against Women and Girls in Rio de Janeiro and London (Funded by ESRC and Newton Fund).
+This new research project, funded by the British Academy and Newton Fund, is led by Cathy McIlwaine (King’s College London), in collaboration with Paul Heritage (Co-Investigator, Queen Mary University of London/People’s Palace Projects), Miriam Krenzinger (Federal University of Rio de Janeiro) and Eliana Sousas Silva (Redes da Maré).
+It opens a new strand of research following a previous study led by the same team from 2016-2018, called Healthy, Secure and Gender Just Cities: Transnational Perspectives on Violence Against Women and Girls in Rio de Janeiro and London (Funded by ESRC and the Newton Fund).

-Violence Against Women and Girls (VAWG) remains one of the most pressing problems affecting women everywhere and its elimination is central to achieving SDG 5 on gender equality, especially in cities (SDG 11).
+Violence Against Women and Girls (VAWG) remains one of the most pressing problems affecting women everywhere and its elimination is central to achieving the UN’s Sustainable Development Goal 5 on gender equality, especially in cities (SDG 11).

-While information on the nature of VAWG is available in Brazil and elsewhere, the ways in which women resist it has received less attention.
-This project proposes a co-created interdisciplinary approach to explore how women resist VAWG and create dignity through community history-making in Maré, Rio de Janeiro, a territory affected by persistent urban conflict.
-Extending long-standing research and civil society collaborations internationally (SDG 17), we will develop a multi-method framework through interviews, a survey, GIS story mapping, creative body mapping and photovoice and dance workshops to capture and map institutional and creative community histories developed by women as protagonists in resisting VAWG and building dignity as a way of ultimately reducing and preventing it.
+While information on the nature of gender violence is available in Brazil and elsewhere, the ways in which women resist it have received less attention.
+This project proposes a co-created interdisciplinary approach to explore how women resist violence and create dignity through community history-making in Maré, Rio de Janeiro, a territory affected by persistent urban conflict.
+Extending long-standing research and civil society collaborations internationally (SDG 17), we will develop a multi-method framework through interviews, a survey, GIS story mapping, creative body mapping, and workshops in photovoice and dance to capture and map institutional and creative community histories developed by women as protagonists in exercising resistance and building dignity as a way of ultimately reducing and preventing violence.

 – To assess the conceptual interrelationships between resistance, agency and dignity in relation to how women negotiate VAWG.